sealink/background_worker/README.md

 # Getting the status

-The worker_id you are returned can be used to get the status, and whether the worker has finished successfully, failed, or in progress:
+The worker_id you are returned can be used to get the status and whether the worker has finished successfully, failed, or is still in progress:

     state = BackgroundWorker.get_state_of(worker_id)